Elizabeth Read (convict)

-Elizabeth Read (née Archer; 1820–1884) was an English-born prostitute who was transported to Australia.
+Elizabeth Read (née Archer; c.
+1820–1884) was an English-born prostitute who was transported to Australia.
 She and 179 other female convicts arrived in Hobart, Van Diemen's Land (modern-day Tasmania) in 1841 aboard the Rajah, which has since become legendary by virtue of a patchwork quilt stitched by the convicts en route, now held at the National Gallery of Australia.